Donald Mervyn Sheldon: Surgical training

 Sheldon commenced surgical training after graduating from the University of Sydney in 1960.
 He was top of his cohort in the Primary Surgical Fellowship Exam for which he won the Gordon Taylor Prize as the best basic sciences candidate from both Australia and New Zealand.
 He commenced as a surgical registrar at Royal Prince Alfred Hospital in 1963.

 Throughout his work at Royal Prince Alfred Hospital, Sheldon was involved with teams travelling to Port Moresby, South Vietnam, and with the Royal Flying Doctor Service during his career.

-By 1968, Sheldon had completed his surgical training an was appointed both honorary surgeon and staff surgeon at Marrickville and Royal Prince Alfred Hospitals respectively.
+By 1968, Sheldon had completed his surgical training and was appointed both honorary surgeon and staff surgeon at Marrickville and Royal Prince Alfred Hospitals respectively.
 He was also appointed superintendent at Royal Prince Alfred Hospital earlier in 1966.It was in this year that Sheldon met Rodney Smith who was visiting Royal Prince Alfred Hospital as a guest professor.
 After discussion, Sheldon was invited to be Rodney's surgical registrar where he worked at St George's Hospital in London as a British Commonwealth Scholar.
 During his time working and training at St George's, Sheldon worked on the management of complex hepatobiliary conditions including those involving surgical injuries to the bile duct.

 Whilst he was working and training in London, Sheldon passed the exams for the Fellowship of the Royal College of Surgeons (FRCS).

 Sheldon returned to Sydney and took up position of head of Upper Gastro-Intestinal Surgery in 1986.
 During his time as head of the department he pioneered techniques and introduced services for total parenteral nutrition, mucosal grafts and balloon dilatations for common bile duct stenosis, as well as introducing laparoscopic methods for cholecystectomy.

 Other surgical roles included Chairman of the Division of Surgery of the New South Wales Masonic Hospital (later becoming the New South Wales Private Hospital).